Join Here | Log In

 What does the FTO gene impact?

 The initial research on the FTO gene was all about how it relates to increased BMI and increased fat cell creation.
-It turns out obesity is just the very tip of the iceberg for what this gene influences.
+It turns out obesity is just the tip of the iceberg for what this gene influences.

 Let’s dig into the latest research on FTO as an m6A eraser: